Court Documents Reveal Details In Alleged Deadly Abuse Of 10-Year-Old Ayden Wolfe In Harlem

 NEW YORK (CBSNewYork) – There’s new information in what investigators say was the deadly abuse of a 10-year-old boy in Harlem.

-His mother’s boyfriend has been arraigned on murder charges.READ MORE: Federal Task Force Expands Screening Recommendations To Include Current And Former Smokers Ages 50-80
+His mother’s boyfriend has been arraigned on murder charges.READ MORE: Doctors Urge Those 50 And Older To Be Diligent About Colon Cancer Screenings; 'It's Actually Completely Preventable'

 As CBS2’s Andrea Grymes reports, there’s a montage of pictures set to music on YouTube of Ayden Wolfe’s short life.
 His smiling young face is a sharp contrast to the details emerging about how he died – murdered at just 10 years old.